betoule/cosmologix/README.md

 ## Command line interface

-There is also a simple command line interface to the library.
+For most common use cases, there is also a simple command line interface to the library.
 You can perform fit, contour exploration and contour plotting as follows:

 ```bash
 cosmologix fit --priors Planck18 DESI2024 --cosmology FwCDM